EvalNet: A Practical Toolchain for Generation and Analysis of Extreme-Scale Interconnects: INTRODUCTION

-To enable effective design and analysis of such large-scale networks and the associated routing protocols, one must resort to simulation.
-There exist various simulators that can be largely categorized into flow-level and packet-level.
-Flow-level simulators enable evaluation of large-scale systems, but their coarse design based on flows hinders realistic insights into performance.
-Packet-level simulators such as OMNeT++~\cite{varga2008overview} offer a more detailed packet-based model of the network and routing, but they scale poorly.
-Usual counts of servers in simulated topologies oscillate between a hundred~\cite{raiciu2010data} and ten thousand~\cite{jiang2016booksim}.
-Tools that simulate large-scale networks, for example ROSS/CODES~\cite{cope2011codes}, use distributed-memory supercomputers and clusters~\cite{wolfe2016slimfly} that are unavailable to most researchers.
+\if 0 Packet-level simulators, including htsim and Booksim2, have so far not been used for simulating large-scale networks.
+Usual counts of servers in simulated topologies oscillate between a hundred~\cite{raiciu2010data} and ten thousand~\cite{besta2014slim}.
+Tools that simulate large-scale networks, for example ROSS/CODES~\cite{cope2011codes}, use distributed-memory supercomputers~\cite{wolfe2016slimfly}; such large-scale clusters are often unavailable to researchers and are hard to use.
 Ideally, we want to be able to simulate largest-scale networks on a simple commodity machine, such as a PC.
+To achieve this, we conduct a feasibility analysis and we illustrate how to use BookSim2 and htsim to enable much more scalability and to simulate networks with up to 1M servers on a low-budget PC laptop.
+To the best of our knowledge, we present the largest shared-memory simulation scales presented so far in the literature. \fi